Ratolon/scipion-docker/README.md

     DisplayManager*authorize:       false

-However, such settings can be dangerous if the machine is not dedicated for this purpos, check for possible side effects.
+However, such settings can be dangerous if the machine is not dedicated for this purpose, check for possible side effects.

 #### Configure xorg
 <!-- https://virtualgl.org/Documentation/HeadlessNV -->